 A flag is an emblem which stands for its people, history and ideals.
 NSW has its own distinctive flag.
 As the premier symbol of NSW since 1876, the NSW flag represents all the people of the state.

 The NSW Government supports the flying of both the NSW and national flags, and encourages everyone to become familiar with the protocols for the correct use of these flags.

-The earliest badge of the Colony of NSW was the Red Cross of St George on a silver field.
-The British Government authorised this to be used on 7 August 1869.
+The earliest badge of the Colony of New South Wales was the Red Cross of St George on a silver field.
+This was authorised in an Order-in-Council of the British Government, dated 7 August 1869.

-The NSW state crest was approved on 18 February 1876.
+The New South Wales state crest was gazetted on 18 February 1876.

-The crest, which shows a central red cross, in a larger silver cross, is the Red Cross of St George, the old badge of the colony.
+The central red cross, in a larger silver cross, is the Red Cross of St George, the old badge of the colony.
 It is also the Navy flag badge and so recognises the work of such naval officers as Captain Cook and governors Philip, Hunter, King and Bligh.

-The 4 stars on the cross represent the Southern Cross – from earliest time a mariner’s guide in the south and referred to often in Australian poetry and literature as a national symbol.
+The four stars on the cross represent the Southern Cross – from earliest time a mariner’s guide in the south and referred to so often in our poetry and literature as a national symbol.

 The lion in the centre is the English Lion derived from the British Arms.

-The Latin motto of NSW 'Orta recens quam pura nites' means 'Newly risen how brightly you shine.'
-The motto, like the rising sun in the crest, is representative of our continuing progress and development.
+The motto of New South Wales “Orta recens quam pura nites” may be translated “Newly risen how brightly you shine” and, like the rising sun in the crest, is representative of our continuing progress and development.